jankazil/isd-lite-data/README.md

 ## Demo Scripts

-This repository also provides example scripts demonstrating downloading and pre-processing IDS-Lite data.
+This repository provides example scripts demonstrating downloading and pre-processing IDS-Lite data in the directory demos.

 ## Public API